Last updated on January 27th, 2020 at 03:35 pm

 You don’t always need an app

-Your smartphone has a web browser, and many of your favorite web sites have responsive designs that easily adapt to your smartphone and serve mobile-optimized web pages, easy to read and easy to navigate.
+Your smartphone has a web browser, and many of your favorite web sites are now designed to adapt to your smartphone’s screen and serve optimized web pages that are easy to read and easy to navigate.